AJIOB/SaIDP/README.md

 Lab 1 & 2 were written using [Maple](https://www.maplesoft.com/products/Maple/) and were controlled in git as Maple Input format.

-Lab 3 was written using R language.
+Lab 3 & 4 were written using R language.

 Made by Ivan Suprinovic & Alex Overchenko.